 It's always been against the law to walk on railroad tracks, but in an attempt to determine if indeed that law will be enforced on the Onawa Trestle this summer, CP Rail was contacted and here's their response to the inquiry.

 Here is how all this started.
-The following was shared on Facebook by a friend of a friend yesterday.
-The post came from Moosehead Lake News & Information’s Facebook page
+The following was shared on Facebook by a friend of a friend last summer.
+The post came from Moosehead Lake News & Information’s Facebook page.

 “ Walking on Rail Road tracks is trespassing and always has been illegal, but now it’ s going to be enforced.
 If you were thinking of walking on the Onawa Trestle, I had a short discussion with an officer.
 Walking the Onawa Trestle is a thing of the past.
 Warnings at first, then ticket will be issued."